 - Next, head to the shores of the Bosphorus Strait for a cruise, learning more about this important, strategic waterway that straddles the Asian and European continents.

-- After the tour, you are transferred to the airport to catch our flight to Cappadocia.
-Arrive & transfer to hotel.
+- After the tour, you are transferred to the airport to catch your flight to Izmir.
+Arrive & transfer to the hotel Kusadasi

 - Meet and assist on arrival and departure by our local representative